shplume/shplume/README.md

 ---
 ***I'm trying to learn more and become better***
 - 🍻 I’m a college student
-- 🤔 I’m currently learning golang
+- 🤔 I’m currently learning Golang
 - ⚽ I’m looking for help with how to learn porgramming
 -  How to reach me: <1750132640@qq.com>